galette/galettedoc/source/development/contributor.rst

 * `offer the developer a donation <https://www.paypal.me/galettesoft>`_
 * and, last but not least, help on :ref:`writting code <contrib_coding>`.

+Current documentation is only a technical cover of the contribution process.
+See the `how to contribute to  Galette <https://galette.eu/dc/index.php/pages/Contribuer>`_ page on our website.

 .. _contrib_coding:

 Writting code